Generalized triple product $p$-adic $L$-functions and rational points on elliptic curves: Families of theta series of infinite p -slope

-Now we are ready to prove that the families of the form $\Gcol$ and $\Ghid$ fit in the framework of generalized $\Lambda$-adic modlar forms, as defined in section \ref{generalized}. \begin{lemma} The families $\Gcol$ and (resp.) $\Ghid$ constructed as in equations \eqref{defGcol} and (resp.) \eqref{defGHida} satisfy (with the notation introduced in section \ref{generalized} and above)
+Now we are ready to prove that the families of the form $\Ghid$ fit in the framework of generalized $\Lambda$-adic modular forms, as defined in section \ref{generalized}. \begin{lemma} The family $\Ghid$ constructed as in equation \eqref{defGHida} satisfies (with the notation introduced in section \ref{generalized} and above)